NiklasJordan/NiklasJordan/README.md

 ### Hi there, I'm Niklas 👋

+I'm a technologist and German-speaking European.
+I explore different ways to use technology for social and environmental good.
+I’m doing this professionally since 2008.
+Actually, I’m helping organisations to use Earth observation technology with environmental impact and human rights in mind.

+With [OpenSpaceData →](https://www.openspacedata.org/) I’ve founded an organisation with the mission to democratizing satellite data – through easy to use tools and education, and with [DisasterTech →](https://www.disaster-tech.org/), I’m leading an international community of designers, developers, scientists and engineers to develop tools that help humans in crisis situations.

 I am passionate about natural hazards, Earth observation, climate, data science, open data, low-cost technology, human rights & tech ethics.
 Yep, I have lots of interests.
 Oh wait, one more thing to know: I love rough weather!

 ### Ask me about: